KDE/digikam-doc/image_editor/effects_tools.rst

 The Neon Effect
 ~~~~~~~~~~~~~~~

 The neon filter simulates neon light along the contrast edges.
-The level parameter controls the lightness of the result, whereas the interaction slider determines the thickness of the neon light.
+The **Level** parameter controls the lightness of the result, whereas the **Iteraction** slider determines the thickness of the neon light.
 With big images, the filter might eat the CPU time for a moment.

 .. figure:: images/editor_neon.webp
     :alt: